-Former Golden Eagle Allison Clark has returned to her alma mater in a coaching capacity for the women's basketball program.
-She will focus heavily on recruiting, as well as working with the guards on the court.
+Prior to the 2012-13 season, former Golden Eagle three-point specialist Allison Clark returned to her alma mater to serve as an assistant under head coach Jim Davis.
+She focuses heavily on recruiting, as well as working with the guards on the court.
 She will also be primarily responsible for acting as a liaison for the players and academics.

-A native of Shelbyville, Tenn., Clark returns to Tech bringing with her 13 years of coaching experience at a variety of levels.
+Before her return to Tech, the native of Shelbyville, Tenn. gained 14 years of coaching experience at a variety of levels.

-Prior to spending the past two seasons coaching at Shelbyville Central High School, she spent five seasons (2005-2010) coaching at Middle Tennessee State under Rick Insell, her former high school coach.
+Clark spent two seasons coaching at her high school alma mater, Shelbyville Central High School.
+Prior to that she spent five seasons (2005-2010) coaching at Middle Tennessee State under Rick Insell, her former high school coach.

 Over the course of those five seasons, Clark helped guide the Lady Raiders to five Sun Belt Conference Tournament Championship titles, four appearances in the NCAA tournament and three regular-season titles.
-She coached multiple players to numerous Sun Belt Conference awards, including two Sun Belt Players of the Year, two SBC Defensive Players of the Year, and two SBC Tournament Most Outstanding Players, as well as eight All-Sun Belt performers over five years.
+She coached multiple players to numerous Sun Belt Conference awards, including two Sun Belt Players of the Year, two SBC Defensive Players of the Year, and two SBC Tournament Most Outstanding Players, as well as eight All-Sun Belt performers.

 An accomplished recruiter, Clark helped Middle Tennessee claim a Top-10 ranked recruiting class in 2006, which included both the Tennessee and Kentucky Gatorade Players of the Year, and a top-25 ranked class in 2009.
 She helped to develop four All-Americans at MTSU, three of whom continued on to play professional basketball in the WNBA.